Macroscopic fluctuation theory of interacting Brownian particles: Introduction

 The dynamical behavior of interacting particle systems, in both equilibrium and non-equilibrium regimes, has attracted a lot of attention over the past decades~\cite{Spohn:1991,Evans:2005,Derrida:2007,Campa:2009,Chou:2011,Bertini:2015,Derrida:2025a}.
 For instance, many studies have been devoted to lattice gas models, such as the simple exclusion process (SEP), for which various exact results have been obtained~\cite{Derrida:2009,Chou:2011,Mallick:2015,Mallick:2022}.

 In this article, we consider the paradigmatic model of pairwise interacting Brownian particles, which can represent various systems such as colloidal suspensions, supercooled liquids, polymers, or ions in solution~\cite{Rouse:1953,Dufreche:2005,Liu:2015}.
-The positions $\boldsymbol{x}_i$ of the particles evolve according to a set of overdamped Langevin equations,
+The positions $\boldsymbol{x}_i$ of the particles in $d$ dimensions evolve according to a set of overdamped Langevin equations,

 where $\mu_0$ is the bare mobility of a particle, $V_0$ the interaction potential between two particles, $\boldsymbol{\eta}_i$ a Gaussian white noise with unit variance, and $D_0 = \mu_0 k_{\mathrm{B}} T$ the bare diffusion coefficient.
-In the following, we will mostly consider the case of hardcore particles, with $V_0(0) = +\infty$, we can also address the case of soft particles for which $V_0(0)$ is finite (except for 1D tracer diffusion where the single-file constraint is required).
+Note that the Langevin equations~\eqref{eq:EqBrownianPart} constitute an effective description of the particles after integration of the bath degrees of freedom.
+We will nevertheless refer to this description as ``microscopic'', since it constitutes our starting point.
+In the following, we will mostly consider the case of hardcore particles, with $V_0(0) = +\infty$, but we can also address the case of soft particles for which $V_0(0)$ is finite (except for 1D tracer diffusion where the single-file constraint is required).
+We will focus on the case where the interaction potential $V_0(\V{x})$ decays faster than $||\V{x}||^{-d}$, so that the dynamics of the system is diffusive at large scales (i.e.~the mean density obeys a diffusion equation).
+By contrast, if $V_0(\V{x})$ decays slower than $||\V{x}||^{-d}$, then the energy of the system is no longer extensive and the dynamics is not diffusive (see for instance Ref.~\cite{Dandekar:2023}).
 Although the evolution equations~\eqref{eq:EqBrownianPart} are well suited for Brownian dynamics simulations, the analytical treatment of these many-body systems remains challenging.
-Indeed, very few results have been obtained from a direct investigation of these equations, with the notable exception of the Calogero potential $V_0(x) \propto 1/x^2$ in a one-dimensional system at low temperature~\cite{Touzo:2024,Touzo:2024a}.
+Indeed, very few results have been obtained from a direct investigation of these equations, with the notable exception of the Calogero potential $V_0(x) \propto 1/x^2$ in a one-dimensional system at low temperature~\cite{Touzo:2024}.
+See also Refs.~\cite{Spohn:1987,Touzo:2024a,Dandekar:2024} for explicit results in cases where the potential decays slower than $1/x$ in $d=1$.

 An alternative path consists in considering the microscopic density of particles instead of the set of their positions $\{ \boldsymbol{x}_i \}$.
 Since these positions are random, the density is also random, and can be shown to obey a stochastic partial differential equation, known as the Dean--Kawasaki equation~\cite{Kawasaki:1994,Dean:1996}.
 This equation is formally equivalent to the set of Langevin equations~\eqref{eq:EqBrownianPart} and has served as a starting point to many works over the last decades, see for instance Ref.~\cite{Illien:2024} for a recent review.
 However, the Dean--Kawasaki equation cannot be solved analytically and one must resort to approximations that hold in limiting situations such as weak interactions~\cite{Demery:2014,Dean:2014,Demery:2016,Poncet:2017,Kruger:2017,Kruger:2018,Mahdisoltani:2021,Venturelli:2024,Muzzeddu:2024}.